CHNM-DT: News operation

 CHNM-DT presently broadcasts 12 1/2 hours of locally produced newscasts each week (with 2 1/2 hours each weekday); the station does not produce newscasts on weekends.
 The station airs daily newscasts in Cantonese, Mandarin and Punjabi, and in the past, Korean and Tagalog.

 CHNM's newscasts were known as Channel M News from 2003 to 2008.
-During those years, the station also had a reciprocal agreement with CTV Vancouver station, which allowed the two stations to share news resources.
+During those years, the station also had a reciprocal agreement with CTV Vancouver, which allowed the two stations to share news resources.
 The station's newscasts were rebranded as Omni News in September 2008 following the approval of its sale to Rogers, and its news sharing agreement with CIVT was also terminated.

 Cantonese newscasts have maintained a one-hour broadcast from their inception until 2010.
 It was initially broadcast at 8 pm, later changed to 9 p.m. and then to 5 p.m. on March 29, 2010.
 On May 17, 2010, a half-hour Cantonese late-night news was added at 11 p.m.
 On January 20, 2013, the late-night news was moved to 8:30 p.m.

 Mandarin and Punjabi newscasts were each given half an hour at the beginning, and were later extended to one hour each on September 3, 2007.

 On November 7, 2011, Omni BC's newscasts were reduced to 30 minutes due to launch of Omni national newscasts and were aired right after the national newscasts.

 On January 20, 2013, Omni's national newscasts in Cantonese and Mandarin were cancelled due to budget cuts.

 On May 7, 2015, Rogers announced a restructuring of Omni News programs as part of cutbacks that led to the loss of 110 jobs across the company.
 The existing newscasts would be replaced by new public affairs-oriented programs produced in Cantonese, Mandarin, and Punjabi on May 11.
 The new programs featured in-depth discussion of local issues but did not feature original news reporting.

 The station also produced weekly phone-in programs in Cantonese, Mandarin, and Punjabi under Multivan ownership; these programs were cancelled after the station was rebranded as Omni in September 2008.
 In September 2012, CHNM began operating a news bureau in Victoria; the team includes bureau chief and political expert Kim Emerson.